MicrosoftDocs/cpp-docs/docs/top/what-s-new-for-visual-cpp-in-visual-studio.md

 * _**New in RC**_ We've enabled the new experimental feature for C++ projects ‘Faster project load’.
 The next time you open a C++ project it will load faster, and the time after that it will load really fast!

-* _**New in RC**_ Improvements to the Open Folder experience.
+### Support for non-MSBuild projects with Open Folder
 Visual Studio 2017 introduces the “Open Folder” feature, which enables you to code, build and debug in a folder containing source code without the need to create any solutions or projects.
 This makes it a lot simpler to get started with Visual Studio even if your project is not an MSBuild-based project.
 With “Open Folder” you get access to the powerful code understanding, editing, building and debugging capabilities that Visual Studio already provides for MSBuild projects.
+For more information, see [Bring your C++ codebase to Visual Studio with “Open Folder”](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/bring-your-c-codebase-to-visual-studio-with-open-folder/).
+* _**New in RC**_ Improvements to the Open Folder experience.
 You can customize the experience through these json files:
   -	CppProperties.json to customize the IntelliSense and browsing experience.
   -	Tasks.json to customize the build steps.
   -	Launch.json to customize the debugging experience.

-  - For more information, see [Bring your C++ codebase to Visual Studio with “Open Folder”](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/bring-your-c-codebase-to-visual-studio-with-open-folder/).
+### CMake support via Open Folder
+Visual Studio 2017 introduces support for using CMake projects without converting to MSBuild project files (.vcxproj).
+For more information, see [CMake support in Visual Studio](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/cmake-support-in-visual-studio/).
+Opening CMake projects with “Open Folder” will automatically configure the environment for C++ editing, building and debugging.

 * _**New in RC**_ C++ IntelliSense will work without the need to create a CppProperties.json file in the root folder.
 Along with this, we've added a new dropdown to allow users to easily switch between configurations provided by CMake and CppProperties.json files.
-CMake support in Open Folder
-Opening CMake projects with “Open Folder” will automatically configure the environment for C++ editing, building and debugging.

 * _**New in RC**_ Further configuration is supported via a CMakeSettings.json file that sits in the same folder as the CMakeLists.txt file.